tuxnam/ML-ICL-Capstone-FinalProject/README.md

 - Random Forests: Robust to imbalanced data due to ensemble nature.
 - Gradient Boosting (e.g., XGBoost, LightGBM): Handles class imbalance well.
-- Support Vector Machines (SVM) with Balanced Class Weights: Adjusts class weights to account for imbalance3.
+- Support Vector Machines (SVM) with Balanced Class Weights: Adjusts class weights to account for imbalance.

 ## HYPERPARAMETER OPTIMSATION

-Description of which hyperparameters you have and how you chose to optimise them.
+The hyperparameters and their optimizations are described in each model card respectively.
+However, we used Bayesian Optimization for Gradient Boosting and Random Forest, and we used Principal Compomnent Analysis with Grid Search for SVM model.
+The idea was to test several techniques for optimization but also paliate to the perfornance trade-offs and computational needs of the models based on the size of the dataset.
+All the models were trained and executed on a Laptop with 64GB of RAM and a 4-core CPU (i7).
+No GPUs or optimized computing resources were used as this was not the intent behind this project.

 ## RESULTS

 A summary of your results and what you can learn from your model

 You can include images of plots using the code below:
 ![Screenshot](image.png)

-## (OPTIONAL: CONTACT DETAILS)
-If you are planning on making your github repo public you may wish to include some contact information such as a link to your twitter or an email address.